 NAPLAN helps governments, education authorities and schools to see whether young Australians are reaching important literacy and numeracy goals.
 It provides information about how education programs are working, areas for improvement, and which schools need support in the teaching and learning of literacy and numeracy.

-NAPLAN also allows parents to see how their child is progressing against national standards in literacy and numeracy and over time.
+NAPLAN also allows parents to see how their child is progressing against national standards in literacy and numeracy.
 As students progress through their school years, it’s important that checks are made along the way to see how well they are learning the essential skills of reading, writing and mathematics – skills that will set them upon the path to success as adults.

 NAPLAN offers students an insight into where they are at on their learning journey.
 By sitting NAPLAN and trying their best, students help to make sure teachers and schools have the right information to help every student in Australia get the support they need to reach their full potential.

 Literacy and numeracy are core to a well-rounded education and are essential life skills that students develop in every aspect of daily life, no matter what further education or career path they take.
 Students can’t fail NAPLAN as it’s not that type of test – they should just try their best.

 NAPLAN tests are one aspect of each school’s assessment and reporting process, and do not replace the extensive, ongoing assessments made by teachers about each student’s performance.